olaoluwa057/comitium/README.md

-# EnterDao Supernova
+# EnterDao Kernel

 Implements continuous rewards for staking ENTR in the DAO.
 Implements logic for determining DAO voting power based upon amount of ENTR deposited (which becomes vENTR) plus a multiplier (up to 2x) awarded to those who lock their ENTR in the DAO for a specified period (up to 1 year).
 Those that lock their vENTR for 1 year receive a 2x multiplier; those that lock their vENTR for 6 months receive a 1.5x multiplier, and so on.
 Also allows users to delegate their vENTR voting power to a secondary wallet address.
 **NOTE:** The vENTR multiplier ONLY affects voting power; it does NOT affect rewards.
 All users who stake ENTR receive the same reward rate regardless of the amount of time they have locked or not locked.

 ##  Contracts
-### Supernova.sol
+### Kernel.sol
 Allows users to deposit ENTR into the DAO, withdraw it, lock for a time period to increase their voting power (does not affect rewards), and delegate their vENTR voting power to a secondary wallet address.
-Interacts with [Rewards.sol](https://github.com/EnterDAO/ENTER-Supernova/blob/master/contracts/Rewards.sol) contract to check balances and update upon deposit/withdraw.
+Interacts with [Rewards.sol](https://github.com/EnterDAO/ENTER-Kernel/blob/master/contracts/Rewards.sol) contract to check balances and update upon deposit/withdraw.
 Interacts with [Governance.sol](https://github.com/EnterDAO/ENTER-DAO/blob/master/contracts/Governance.sol) contract to specify how much voting power (vENTR) a wallet address has for use in voting on or creating DAO proposals.
 #### Actions
 - deposit
 - withdraw